GameBakLeVrai/FishEye-Website/README.md

     - Here, you'll need to build a system to switch from the clicked link to page loading.
     To do this, you'll use the id of the photographer on which the user has clicked and pass it as a parameter to the parameter of the url displayed.

-        ● You can start by making a console.log of the data corresponding to the photographer selected from the URL.
+        ● You can start by making a console.log of the data corresponding to the photographer selected from the URL.<br/>
-        ● You'll then display the page content in the next step.
+        ● You'll then display the page content in the next step.<br/>
         ● Pay attention to the accessibility of your links (aria-label, manage focus, etc.).

 - Show static page content photographer (45%)